Categories of diagrams with irreversible moves: Diagrams and categories

+If $f$ is given by and then in the conditional knot theory $\D\cap_f^w\C$, a Reidemeister move between $D_1$ and $D_2$ is permitted if it increases the numerical value, i.e., $\hat{f}(D_1)<\hat{f}(D_2)$.
+In particular, if $\hat{f}$ assigns the number of crossings to a diagram, then the third Reidemeister move is ruled out. \end{example}

-Many examples of conditional theories can be obtained from the categories $\D$ that have diagrams decorated by some categorical objects.
-That is, an object $D^E\in\D_0$ consist of the underlying diagram $D$ and a set $E$ of objects of some fixed category $\E$.
+Many examples of conditional theories can be obtained from categories $\D$ that have diagrams decorated by some categorical objects.
+By decorated we mean that an object $D^E\in\D_0$ consist of the underlying diagram $D$ and a set $E$ of objects of some fixed category $\E$.
 As an example, consider knot or link diagrams with arcs labeled by the elements of a lattice $\mathfrak{L}$.
-Then, the definition of elementary Reidemeister-type moves in the category $\D$ can involve the changes of the labels, and the condition used in defining $\D\cap_f^w\C$ can also depend on the labels to some degree.
+Then, the definition of elementary Reidemeister-type moves (i.e., moves that are just the usual Reidemeister moves if we forget about the labels on arcs) in the category $\D$ can involve changes of the labels.
 Note that these labeled moves are in general no longer strictly `local' moves, because the labels on the arcs can extend well beyond the local pictures on which the moves are shown, and influence the set of possible moves in different regions of the diagram.

-When defining the Reidemeister-type moves on labeled diagrams, one always needs to consider the possibility that some of the arcs involved in the move could be the same (if connected outside of the local picture), and thus should have the same label after the move.
+When defining the Reidemeister-type moves on labeled diagrams (that is, diagrams with labels on arcs), one always needs to consider the possibility that some of the arcs involved in the move could be the same (if connected outside of the local picture), and thus should have the same label after the move.
 Let us consider these requirements in more depth, using as an example the labeling of arcs by elements of a lattice $\mathfrak{L}$.

 In the labeled Reidemeister move of type 1(a) (see Fig. \ref{lat1}), the requirement is that after the move both arcs receive the same label; in R1(b) there are no conditions.
 Here, $g\colon \mathfrak{L}\to\mathfrak{L}$, and $h\colon \mathfrak{L}\times\mathfrak{L}\to\mathfrak{L}$ denote arbitrary functions.